 You have taken the first step, it does not matter what it is, but you have ‘moved’ is what will make the difference.
-You will soon see that fearing the big picture (achieving your goals) is no more a burden but what you will enjoy doing.
+You soon see that fearing the enormous picture (achieving your goals) is no more a burden but what you will enjoy doing.

 You have taken the first little steps and moving along fine.
 But what can we do to keep our self, motivated further and ever?
 This is where our taught patterns need addressing.

-You are following your workout plans and for example, someone comes along and says you are getting out of shape, or you are putting on weight and without again realizing you are demotivated.
-We tend to second guess our goals if it is working leading us to lack of energy to do anything.
+You are following your workout plans and for example, someone comes along and says you are getting out of shape, or you are putting on weight and without again realizing, it demotivates you.
+We second guess our goals if it is working, leading us to lack of energy to do anything.
 Why do we act this way whereby you know that workouts do wonders for oneself?

 You are stuck but as described above continue with the small actions and this will lead you to good stress and small wins where you will feel rewarded where eventually are motivated to the highest.